Egg-03/PaperTrailBot/README.md

 ### Step 2: Deployment Options
-Fork a clone of this repository and deploy it to your chosen platform.
+> Fork this repository to your GitHub account, connect it to your preferred cloud platform, and configure your environment variables either through the platform's dashboard or secrets manager.
+Some services may also support adding secrets directly from your `.env` file.
 #### A. Cloud Platforms with GitHub + Docker Support

 - These can auto-deploy using the included `Dockerfile`